Evaluation of Audio Compression Codecs: Related Work

+Classically, perceptual-quality assessments require trained listeners to perform listening tests \autocite{Olive:HHTL:2011}, which is considered the gold standard in perceptual-quality evaluation.
+A subjective listening test such as MUSHRA \autocite{ITU:BS.1534-3:2015} requires trained listeners to be accurate.
+However, it has been proven that biases exist in MUSHRA \autocite{Zielinski:PBMLT:2007}.
+Additionally, recent media coverage of blind listening tests has brought attention to instances where listeners were unable to discriminate between sound transmitted through significantly different types of conductive materials \autocite{DIYAudioBlindTest}.
+This emphasizes our view that subjective listening tests do not necessarily match human intuition regarding audio quality.

-Assessing digital audio codecs requires comparing compression efficiency as well as evaluating the resulting perceptual quality.
-Compression metrics include compression ratio, encoding speed, and decoding speed.
-Evaluating perceptual quality requires a more complex assessment.
-Classically, perceptual quality assessments require trained listeners to perform listening tests \autocite{Olive:HHTL:2011}.
-However, listening tests are a rather subjective assessment with inherent listener bias as well as reproducibility problems.
-We present perceptual-quality assessment using visualizations as well as objective scoring.
-Tools such as frequency spectra \autocite{AudacityWebsite}, spectrograms \autocite{SpekWebsite}, and sound-field diagrams \autocite{IzotopeWebsite} show the impact of compression artifacts to the perceptual quality of encoded digital audio.
-In addition, {\em Perceptual Evaluation of Audio Quality} (PEAQ) is used to quantify the perceptual quality by generating a single {\em Objective Difference Grade} (ODG) score of encoded digital audio \autocite{Thiede:PEAQITUSOMPAQ:2000}.
+We present our perceptual-quality assessment using various visualization techniques as well as objective scoring to evaluate model-predicted perceptual impact.
+Tools such as frequency spectra \autocite{AudacityWebsite}, spectrograms \autocite{SpekWebsite}, and sound-field diagrams \autocite{IzotopeWebsite} allow exposing the impact of compression artifacts on the perceptual quality of compressed digital audio.
+Additionally, {\em Perceptual Evaluation of Audio Quality} (PEAQ) \autocite{Thiede:PEAQITUSOMPAQ:2000} is used to quantify the perceptual quality of audio signals by generating a single {\em Objective Difference Grade} (ODG) score of encoded digital audio.

+However, PEAQ is not perfect and there are many attempts to improve on the objective evaluation model.
+Advanced PEAQ \autocite{Kabal:EIITUPEAQ:2002} has been suggested for modern audio codecs, which tend to exhibit better perceptual encoding algorithms. \Textcite{Dick:ODAQ:2025} show that by using the PEAQ's model output variable (MOV) \TNMR by itself is already a good evaluation metric in combination with advanced PEAQ's ODG score.
+Additionally, the {\em 2f model} \autocite{Kastner:AEMESQ:2019} in particular is a good example for objectively approximating subjective MUSHRA scores \autocite{Delgado:CWSUP:2020}.

-In recent years, experiments with AI-driven audio compression techniques have been conducted.
-These techniques are based on well-known neural network architectures such as {\em Residual Vector Quantized Generative Adversarial Networks} (RVQGAN) \autocite{Kumar:HFACIRVQGAN:2023}.
-We also compare RVQGAN audio compression technique with traditional audio compression techniques in our evaluation.
+In recent years, experiments with audio compression techniques based on machine-learning and deep-learning techniques have been conducted.
+There have been several AI-based compression technique proposed, which include end-to-end approaches \autocite{Rim:DNNETE:2021}, lightweight-transformer approaches \autocite{Defossez:HFNAC:2022}, and novel audio codecs such as {\em APCodec} \autocite{Ai:APCodec:2024}.
+We chose \textcite{Kumar:HFACIRVQGAN:2023}'s {\em Residual Vector Quantized Generative Adversarial Networks} (RVQGAN) model because the authors' claim that their model outperforms competing traditional audio compression algorithms.

+We do not intend to replace subjective listener based evaluation with our work.
+Rather we explore how computational-perceptual models such as PEAQ and its variants in combination with a variety of visualization techniques can facilitate reproducible benchmarking and exploratory evaluation in line with psychoacoustic principles for scalable audio-codec analysis.